We have a super new group for 2018 with 3 handsome and active cockerels.

 Though one of the larger birds we keep the Buff's are a joy to own.
 They are calm and gentle and very friendly, even our superb cockerel 'Chirpy' enjoys a cuddle from our youngest daughter.
 We are always greeted enthusiastically with a high speed comical 'waddle' and followed around the pen.
 They are easy to care for and hardy, all venturing out in the January snow.
 Buff's rarely fly and will stay inside low fencing or electric poultry nets.
 Laying a fair amount of dark cream/light brown eggs per season.
 Because of their placid nature they can be bullied if kept in a mixed flock.

 Due to their size a little consideration needs to be taken when purchasing a chicken house for many on the market have very small pop-holes which can cause damage to the Buff's beautiful feathering and we provide a covered feeding area which they appreciate when it rains.

-Despite their wonderful personality Orpington's took a decline with the introduction of hybrids and today they are categorised 'At Risk' by The Rare Breeds Survival Trust.
+Despite their wonderful personality Orpington's took a decline with the introduction of hybrids and today they are listed by The Rare Breeds Survival Trust.

 If you have the sufficient space to offer Buff Orpington's a good home, they make ideal 'family' birds.